Creamy Mushroom Sauce over Spaghetti Squash

 If you feel the sauce is too thick, feel free to add a little bit more water.

-Transfer those strands to shallow bowls or plates and top with the creamy mushroom sauce.
+As soon as your spaghetti squash is good and ready, divide it equally between four shallow bowls or plates and then top it with the creamy mushroom sauce.

 Now, prepare to be amazed.
 I’m not usually big on vegetarian dishes, but this one truly delivers!
 I’d even say it became an instant favorite.
 And while I was making it, I thought of so many additions and variations I could’ve made to the dish, or could make in the future, when I make it again!

 Think BACON, diced ham, cooked chicken, BACON, chestnuts, toasted hazelnuts, BACON, pine nuts, water chestnuts, BACON…